microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/educationsubmission.md

 ---
 title: "educationSubmission resource type"
 description: "Submissions are owned by an assignment.
-A submission represents the resources that an individual (or group) turn in for an assignment and the grade/feedback that is returned."
+A submission represents the resources that an individual (or group) turn in for an assignment and the grade/feedback that is returned."author: "mmast-msft"
 ---

 # educationSubmission resource type